HLenz42/HLenz42.github.io/README.md

 ## Education {#education}
 - B.S., Astrophysics & Physics | University of Calgary (_Expected May 2026_)
 - Science Internship Program
-- Participated in the Maunakea Observatories Study Abroad Program (May 2024
+- Participated in the inagral Maunakea Observatories Study Abroad Program (May 2024)

 ### Relavent Courcework
 - Undergraduate Thesis Project, Galactic Astrophysics, Stellar Astrophysics, High Energy Astrophysics, Interstellar Medium, Hawai'i Maunakea Observatories, Quantum Mechanics 1/2, Electromagnetic Theory 1/2/3, Statistical Mechanics 1/2, Experimental Physics 1/2.

 #### Technical Skills: Python, Latex, Mira, Source-Extractor, Scamp, SWarp, Maxim DL, Microsoft suit
 #### Soft Skills: Critical thinking, Problem solving, Teamwork, Leadorship, Digital literacy, Public outreach

 ## Work Experience {#work-experience}
 **Coordinator of Volunteers @ Rothney Astrophysical Observatory (_Aug 2024 - Present_)**
 - In this position I coordinate 100+ student volunteers from the Physics and Astronomy department at the University of Calgary to help out with outreach events at the Rothney Astrophysical Observatory.
 As part of the job I have to organize individuals coming to an event, give them tasks, organize carpools, and train new volunteers in telescope operation and public speaking.